adobe/aem-pwa-studio-extensions/aem-cfm-blog-extension/README.md

 [![CircleCI](https://circleci.com/gh/adobe/aem-pwa-studio-extensions.svg?style=svg)](https://circleci.com/gh/aadobe/aem-pwa-studio-extensions)
 # PWA Studio Extension for AEM headless

 With this extension for Magento PWA Studio, you can integrate headless content from Adobe Experience Manager via its GraphQL API.
-This GitHub code demonstrates this with an embedded blog example where the content is mmanaged in AEM.
+This GitHub code demonstrates this with an embedded blog example where the content is managed in AEM.

 # Setup